 With over 33,000 kilometres of underground and overground cables, an important part of maintaining our network is the management of trees and other vegetation near power lines.

-As part of a carefully managed twelve month cycle, we employ the services of trained horticulturalists, arborists and tree trimmers so we can continue to deliver a safe and reliable electricity supply.
+To implement this plan, we employ the services of trained horticulturalists, arborists and tree trimmers as part of a carefully managed twelve month cycle to continue to deliver customers a safe and reliable electricity supply.

 While trimming can look severe at first, trees re-grow at a normal rate.
 Trimming may avoid the need to remove trees near powerlines entirely.

 Vegetation management has the potential to impact on natural and cultural heritage features including aboriginal sites, non-aboriginal historic structures and relics, memorial gardens, parks, and protected or heritage listed trees.